nekrutnikolai/mysite/content/cv.md

 * Helping her with homework
 * Going on walks everyday
-* Being a responsible big brother
+* Being a responsible brother

 ---